inverno-io/inverno-mods/inverno-irt/README.md

 ### PUBLISHER_*

-Finally the **PUBLISHER_STRING** and **PUBLISHER_BYTEBUF** modes are used to generate fully reactive rendering methods which return `Publisher<String>` and `Publisher<ByteBuf>` respectively.
+Finally, the **PUBLISHER_STRING** and **PUBLISHER_BYTEBUF** modes are used to generate fully reactive rendering methods which return `Publisher<String>` and `Publisher<ByteBuf>` respectively.
 Unlike previous modes, the rendering process starts when a subscription is made on the returned `Publisher` which can emits partial rendering result whenever a partial data is rendered.

 ```java
 String result = Flux.from(Simple.publisherString().render(new Message("some important message", true))).collect(Collectors.joining()).block();